Suor/funcy/docs/colls.rst

 .. function:: walk_values(f, coll)

-    Walks values of ``coll`` mapping them with given function.
+    Walks values of ``coll``, mapping them with given function.
 Works with mappings and collections of pairs.

     Common use is to process values somehow::